jpwhite3/command-prompt-heroes/game/README.md

 ### Demo Mode

-For a bit of fun, a hidden "demo mode" can be activated by entering the Konami code (`Up, Down, Up, Down, Left, Right, Left, Right, B, A, Enter`) during gameplay.
+For a bit of fun, a hidden "demo mode" can be activated by entering the Konami code (`Up, Up, Down, Down, Left, Right, Left, Right, B, A`) during gameplay.
 When activated:

 - The game will play itself in a continuous loop, entering random commands from the library.
 - The "DEMO MODE" indicator will appear at the top of the screen.